MrMazanius/InjectIt/README.md

 If you're compiling the project yourself, note that you cannot run the executable directly from Visual Studio (using the play button).
 Instead, you need to run it from File Explorer.

-Make sure the file path uses 2 \\ instead of just a single \
+Make sure the file path uses double \\ instead of just a single \
 #### Example of `config.ini`:
 ```ini
 [Settings]